skaldragon/CSFH-64/README.md

-# Please Use Current Version As Is the Current Production Verison
+# Please use current Production Version Version 4.1.5

 # CSFH-64
 A hashing and encryption and decryption algorithm for powershell with user Verification